bpanel-org/bpanel-utils/README.md

 ```

 ##### getClient
-Using `getClient` you can retrieve a global client within your app.
+Using `getClient` you can retrieve a global instance of BPClient within your app.
-This ensures that you are querying the same node as other plugins
+This ensures that you are querying the same node as other plugins.
+The client returned
+will have all clients and methods available to the parent BPClient class.

 ```js